wbudic/LifeLog/Current Development Check List.md

 ### v.2.1 SUN STABLE New Features in Works

 * &#10004; Config. page set session expires times has to be validated not to be under 2 minutes.
-* Implement mapped provision of named timezones via main.inf, for towns not available in global list.
+* &#10004; Implement mapped provision of named timezones via main.inf, for cities not available in global zone list.
   * Javascript also needs to be updated to translate this properly.
 * &#10004; PostgreSQL to be further tested.
 Implement server managed database.
   * On errors sessions appear not to be closed by driver, maybe this is required and they expire?